Advanced Cardiac Electrophysiology Care

-- Tachycardia.
-Your heart rate is faster than normal.
+- Tachycardia – A heart rate that is faster than normal.
 Atrial fibrillation (AFib) is the most common type of tachycardia.

-- Bradycardia.
-Your heart rate is slower than normal.
+- Bradycardia – A heart rate that is slower than normal.

-Atrial fibrillation (AFib), the most common heart arrhythmia, produces an irregular and often fast heartbeat that causes poor blood flow.
-It can happen in brief episodes or be a permanent condition.
+Atrial fibrillation (AFib) produces an irregular and often fast heartbeat that causes poor blood flow.
+It can occur in brief episodes or be a permanent condition.
+Symptoms of AFib may include:

 - Chest pain